Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe top right card represents the second possible outcome.
+Click for DetailsThe card at the upper left of the circle represents the spiritual history of the situation the things you've learned.
 The Fool, when reversed: Apathy, negligence, and dangerous carelessness.
 Unquenchable wanderlust.
 Obsession with someone or something.
 Losing all sense of proportion.
 Foolhardy adventuring and lack of interest in critical matters.
 Immature or unrealistic ideals.
 Strange impulses and desires coming from unexpected sources.
 Vanity, delirium, folly, and oblivion.

-Click for DetailsThe middle right card represents the force drawing you towards the second possible outcome.
+Click for DetailsThe card in the middle of the lower line represents the qualities that you express in this circumstance.
 Ten of Pentacles (Wealth): Completion of material prosperity and riches.
 Freedom from financial anxiety, the security of home, and the enjoyment of family.
 The passing of inheritance along to children, or the gaining of inheritance from parents.